front-line medical professionals save lives in Ukraine

 We are currently receiving an enormous volume of messages, emails and phone calls.
 We are reviewing all of them, but it may take us longer than usual to respond.
 Thank you for your patience.

-Donations in 2022.
-If you donated by check, bank transfer or Zelle, we may not have your contact information to provide the donation receipt.
-Please email us at email@example.com to obtain your receipt.
+Donation receipts for 2023.
+If you donated by check, bank transfer or Zelle, we may not have your email address to provide the donation receipt.
+Please email us at firstname.lastname@example.org to obtain your receipt.
 Include the method of donation, date and amount in your request.

 380 Hamilton Ave #291